SHOWING 1 - 1 OF 1 RESULTS

 Required Legal Documents

-All incoming civilians are now required to obtain a Missione Visa prior to arrival in Italy.
+All incoming civilians are required to obtain a Missione Visa prior to arrival in Italy.
 Military members will continue to be admitted into the country on military ID and travel orders alone.
-All family members and DoD Civilians must have both an Official or a No-fee passport, and a Visa.
+All family members, DoD Civilians and their dependents must have both an Official or a No-fee passport, and a Visa.
 Dependents who are citizens of European Union countries do not require a Visa.
-DoD Civilians must have a Visa that reads "for Mission Purposes" (vista per missione).
-Thus, any DoD civilian traveling on orders must possess a Mission Visa, and an Official or No-fee passport.
+DoD Civilians must have an Italian Visa that reads "Missione" (visa for mission).
+Thus, all military dependents, including children, DoD civilian and their dependents traveling on orders must possess an Official or No-fee passport with a Mission Visa placed in it.

-A Sojourner's Permit is required for all military dependents, DOD civilian employees, and their dependents.
+A Sojourner's Permit is required for all military family members, DOD civilian employees, Contractors and their family members.
 Application must be made within 8 days of arriving in Italy.
 This document, which is issued by the Italian government, permits civilians to legally reside in Italy.
 Before you travel to Italy, you must have all necessary documents for this permit.
-Specifically, you must have a Visa, issued by an Italian consulate, stamped on your no-fee U.S. passport.
+Specifically, you must have a Mission Visa, issued by the Italian Embassy or Consulate outside of Italy, stamped on your no-fee U.S. passport.
 It is essential to work with your sponsor and new command to ensure you have all of your documents before you depart for Italy.

 MIHA - The Move In Housing Allowance is a "one time" allowance used to ease the financial burden of moving into economy quarters.
 It helps to defray the costs of additional cabinets, light fixtures, and various other items for your home.
 Allowance is not offered to personnel who choose to live in government quarters.